The Equiano Project Presents…

 How might Britain redefine its identity in a way that reconciles competing claims?
 Can a society as divided as ours rediscover a shared sense of meaning?
 What does successful integration look like?
 Should immigration policy be designed to balance economic needs with cultural integration concerns?
 How do we navigate our increasingly hyperdiverse society?
 Is Trump’s re-election in America a sign of a troubling new era of illiberalism or a reassertion of working-class agency?

-This event is invite-only but a small number of places may be available to those with interest and expertise in the subject.
-Enquire at: hello@theequianoproject.com
+This event is invite-only but a small number of places are be available to those with interest and expertise in the subject.
+Enquire at: hello@theequianoproject.com with ‘January event’ in the subtitle.